ksarkies/XBee-Acquisition/Kicad-Main/README.md

 Refer to [Kicad-setup](https://github.com/ksarkies/XBee-Acquisition/blob/master/Documentation/Kicad-Setup.md) in the Documentation directory for usage information.

-TDB: At this time the PCB has missing footprints.

 PCB for a remote unit, including XBee with battery monitor and photodiode counter.
 A major requirement for this circuit is ultra-low power to allow the selected batteries to last for over a year.